Keeping your web browser updated gives you the best online experience and helps your banking information stay private

 - Open the new Microsoft Edge

-- Select Settings and more at the top of the window
+- Select Settings and more (three horizontal dots) in the upper right corner of the window

 How to check your version of Chrome